What does working in a customer-centric company look like?

 - What is it about ANIXE that you stayed here for 5 years?

 The working climate, which I think is unique at ANIXE, is very important to me.
 I don't feel like I'm coming to work.
-And all because I meet with people, I have known for 5 years, but also get to meet new ones.
+And all because I meet with people I have known for five years, but also get to meet new ones.
 We have a very relaxed atmosphere; we often meet outside work.
-I also appreciate the great freedom of decision making and the opportunity to create your own work path with the client.
+I also appreciate the great freedom of decision-making and the opportunity to create your own work path with the client.
 I am also happy to meet so many interesting people from the world of tourism who I could be talking about forever.
 Working at ANIXE is such a unique experience that you have to try it yourself.